-Do you ever see a home decor item on Pinterest or your favourite Instagram home decor account and think, “oh, I can make that!”?
+Do you ever see a home decor item on Pinterest or on your favourite Instagram home decor account and think, “oh, I can make that!”?
 Then, you do a quick Google search and realize that it’s been done.
 A lot.

 Well, even though that happened, I liked this DIY wood bead garland for its simplicity and its sustainable, eco-friendly and natural elements – unfinished wood beads and unbleached cotton string.

 Also, DIY’ing this piece was definitely cheaper than buying it, and that’s the goal of a good DIY, right?
 Plus, it was incredibly easy to make.

 - This garland requires two tassels.
 To make a tassel, wrap your string around your hand approximately 20 times, starting and ending with both end pieces going in the same direction (as shown in the photo).